 Students classified as nonresidents may appeal a final campus decision within 30 days of notification by the campus.
 Information on the appeal process may be found at http://www.calstate.edu/sas/residency/appeals.shtml.
 A campus residency classification appeal must be submitted via the InfoReady online Residence Appeal Form to the California State University Chancellor's Office at: https://calstate.infoready4.com/#competitionDetail/1760156

 Appeals via email, fax, and U.S. mail will not be accepted.
-A student with a documented disability that prohibits the student from submitting an appeal through the InfoReady site should contact Student Academic Services:California State University
+A student with a documented disability that prohibits the student from submitting an appeal through the InfoReady site should contact Student Academic Services for assistance.California State University

 Attn: Student Academic Services